(A) Jurisprudence continuing education programs shall:

 (5) If provided by an in-state provider of continuing education, not be utilized for more than two years from the date the program was approved by the state board of pharmacy.
 A.C.P.E. programs shall be completed within the time frame defined by the A.C.P.E. provider.

-(C) Failure to meet all of the requirements listed in paragraph (A) of this rule shall result in the state board of pharmacy's denial to approve a submitted jurisprudence program.
+(D) Failure to meet all of the requirements listed in paragraphs (A) and (B) of this rule shall result in the state board of pharmacy's denial to approve a submitted jurisprudence program.
 Repeated denials of programs or violations of rule 4729-7-06 of the Administrative Code may result in the suspension or revocation of the board approval of a continuing education provider.